Updated on September 5, 2022 by Sarina

 Bra fitting guide

-You can sense this problem palpably in the way breasts bulge in front unattractively or spill out from the sides and the way bra straps sink cutting into the skin on the shoulders, or the way one looks noticeably uncomfortable wearing ill fitting bras.
+You can sense this problem by the way breasts bulge in front unattractively or spill out from the sides, and the way bra straps sink, cutting into the skin on the shoulders or the way one looks noticeably uncomfortable wearing ill fitting bras.
+Most people buy bras with the band too big and the cups too small.

 Sometimes it happens that you have fitted yourself with the perfect fitting bra but with time something has changed in your body and the bra that fits you is no longer looking right.
 Even without any weight loss or gain, there are subtle changes taking place in a woman’s body with age.
 It is a good idea to recheck if you find that the one you have on is not giving you a good shape.